-REBBL inspires love of the Plant Queendom to revitalize ourselves, our communities, and our world.
+REBBL is inspired by a love of plants to create plant-based drinks that revitalize ourselves, our communities, and our world.
 We were co-founded by anti-human-trafficking organization Not For Sale as a tool to leverage our supply system to help create a future without human trafficking by addressing it at two of its root causes: economic instability, and climate change.

 Our company is built upon the principle that humanity and the natural world have vital interconnections.
 From our super herb products to our impact initiatives, it is in these connections that we find strength and solutions.
 In his recent book Drawdown: The Most Comprehensive Plan Ever Proposed to Reverse Global Warming, Paul Hawken states “global warming should be seen as an invitation to build, innovate, and affect change” and that “no industry has a bigger impact on climate change than agriculture and food, both as a source of the problem and as a solution.”